Source code for advanced_alchemy.filters

 from sqlalchemy.sql.dml import ReturningDelete, ReturningUpdate

-from typing_extensions import TypeAlias, TypeVar
+from typing_extensions import TypeAlias, TypedDict, TypeVar

 from advanced_alchemy.base import ModelProtocol